-As Administrator, we generally supervise servicing of the Mortgages according to the policies in our Single-Family Seller/Servicer Guide (the "Guide") and in accordance with the Trust Agreement.
+We generally supervise servicing of the Mortgages according to the policies in the Guide.
 Each servicer is required to perform all services and duties customary to the servicing of mortgages, either directly or through approved subservicers.
 Those responsibilities include all activities concerning the calculation, collection and processing of Mortgage payments and related borrower inquiries, as well as all Mortgage administrative responsibilities, including claims collection, workouts, foreclosures and reports.
 We monitor a servicer's performance through periodic and special reports and inspections to ensure it complies with its obligations.

 Servicers remit payments to us under various arrangements, but these do not affect the timing of payments to Holders of PCs.
+We invest payments remitted to us at our own risk and for our own benefit until we pass them through to Holders of PCs.

 Servicers receive fees for their services.
-We generally require that servicers retain a servicing fee of at least 0.25% of the principal balance of the Mortgages they service.
-However, we may permit lower servicing fee rates for certain servicers or for certain PC Pools.
-See Description of the Mortgages-
+Our Guide generally requires that servicers retain a servicing fee of at least 0.25% of the principal balance of the Mortgages they service.
+However, we may permit lower servicing fee rates for certain servicers or PC Pools.